Queensland’s heat and humidity makes our homes uncomfortable and at times unhealthy.

 1- Shade it

-Sun shining directly on us or into a room heats things up.
-Use trees, shade sails, curtains, blinds - anything, to shade it.
+Sun shining directly on us, a poorly insulated room and its glazing will heat things up, especially during a Queensland summer!
+Use trees, shade sails, curtains, blinds - anything - to shade it.

 2 - Get the breeze